AnnieZhou08/cs348-m0/README.md

 ## Features implemented:
 ### User Interface
 Users have multiple commands, a list is available if they type “help” to the bot.
-Our commands include the following:
+Our commands/features include the following:

 `help`
-Prints help document
+Prints help document.
+File: `/slack/events/views.py`

 `list neighborhood`
-Returns a list of neighborhoods
+Returns a list of neighborhoods.
+File: `/slack/queries/list_neighborhoods.py`

 `suggest host <neighbourhood=''> <numberOf=''>` Returns suggested hosts (and optionally within a neighbourhood or the top N).
+File: `/slack/queries/suggest_hosts.py`
 Usage:

       `suggest host`